aloneguid/grey/docs/README.md

 ### Windows

-To build native part on Windows, you only need Visual Studio 2022 with C++ workload and CMake which you can install from Visual Studio installer.
+To build native part on Windows, you only need Visual Studio 2022 or 2026 with C++ workload and CMake which you can install from Visual Studio installer.

 ### Linux